lrspeiser/sigmagravity/SUPPLEMENTARY_INFORMATION.md

 $$\frac{A_{\text{cluster}}}{A_{\text{galaxy}}} = \left(\frac{L_{\text{cluster}}}{L_{\text{galaxy}}}\right)^{1/4} = \left(\frac{400}{1.5}\right)^{1/4} \approx 4.0$$

-The observed ratio $8.0/1.73 \approx 4.6$ is consistent with this scaling.
+The observed ratio $8.0/1.17 \approx 6.8$ is explained by a combination of path length scaling and mode counting effects (see SI §9).

 ---